 Anthony Steen CBE

-Anthony Steen has had four careers: first as a youth leader and community worker in the East End of London at the Bernard Baron Settlement with Sir Basil Henriques, the former Chief London Magistrate.
-From the East End he started Task Force which in its heyday involved 15,000 young people helping London’s elderly and lonely.
-At the same time, Mr Steen was developing his second career as a Barrister specialising in landlord and tenant and aviation law in Sir John Foster’s chambers.
+Anthony Steen has had four careers: first as a youth club leader and community worker at the Bernard Baron Settlement (East London) where Sir Basil Henriques, the former Chief London Magistrate, lived.
+From there he started Task Force which involved 15,000 young people helping London’s elderly and lonely.

-His third career began in 1968, when Harold Wilson, then PM, invited Mr Steen to establish a national counterpart to London’s Task Force and, with government funds and a nation-wide campaign, Mr Steen established the Young Volunteer Force to involve young people in tackling problems in their own communities.
-From 1974 to 1983 Mr Steen represented Liverpool Wavertree as the only Conservative MP in the city.
-As a result of boundary changes, Wavertree disappeared and, between 1983 and 2010, Mr Steen was MP in South Devon where he campaigned on a number of different issues and wrote a number of books.
-As a member of the European Scrutiny Select Committee, he came across a number of former victims of trafficking from Romania and, as a result, Mr Steen established an All Party Parliamentary Group on Human Trafficking to raise awareness in Parliament of this growing evil.
-This is now one of the largest and most successful APPGs in the Commons and the Lords.
+His third career began in 1968, when Harold Wilson, then Prime Minister, asked Mr Steen to establish a national counterpart to London’s Task Force.
+He offered government funds and a nation-wide campaign which resulted in establishment of the Young Volunteer Force involving young people in tackling problems within their own communities.
+From 1974 to 1983 Mr Steen represented Liverpool Wavertree (the only Conservative MP in the city).
+In 1983, as a result of boundary changes, Wavertree disappeared as a constituency.
+Between 1983 and 2010, Mr Steen was returned as MP for South Hams and then Totnes.
+He was continually raised different social issues which he felt the Conservative Party should not neglect, and wrote a number of books recommending action on urban poverty and city decline.
+As a member of the European Scrutiny Select Committee, he discovered the extent of human trafficking from Eastern to Western Europe, particularly from Romania.
+It was this that prompted him to establish an All Party Parliamentary Group on Human Trafficking initially amongst women and children to raise awareness of this growing evil in the UK.
+This APPG is now some 12 years old remains one of the largest and most effective APPGs in Parliament.

-On leaving Parliament in 2010, together with the Rt Hon.
-Clare Short and Baroness Elizabeth Butler-Sloss, Mr Steen established a new foundation specifically to target human trafficking.
-The Human Trafficking Foundation brings together NGOs throughout the country at forums and in working groups to produce reports and best practice initiatives.
-In addition, the Foundation is at the helm of a European initiative funded by the European Commission to establish a network of parliamentarians against human trafficking in every EU parliament.
+His fourth career started on leaving Parliament in 2010.
+Together with the Rt Hon.
+Clare Short and Baroness Elizabeth Butler-Sloss, Anthony Steen established a new foundation anchored to the All-Party Parliamentary Group in the UK and linked to Parliamentarians in other Parliaments in Europe.
+The Human Trafficking Foundation has brought together NGOs throughout the country at regular forums and working groups to produce reports and best practice at both national and regional levels.
+In addition, the Foundation is at the helm of an ongoing European initiative to establish a growing network of parliamentarians fighting human trafficking and modern day slavery.

 In 2015, Anthony was awarded CBE for his outstanding contribution to the fight against modern slavery.